Viblast/ios-player-sdk/README.md

 * CoreGraphics
 * CoreMedia

-*NOTE: If you've followed the previous step the `VBPlayer.a` lib must already be present there.*
+*NOTE: If you've followed the previous steps, the `VBPlayer.a` lib should already be there.*

 Select **Build Settings** and add the following in **Other Linker Flags**: